Suo-Lab/TCREpitopeBenchmark/README.md

 ## Requirements
 You need to create a separate environment for each model as these models are based on different Python framework and packages.
 During model evaluation, we configured a separate environment for each model according to the requirements file provided in its GitHub repository.
 All environments were stored in the ``` environment ``` folder for easy access.
+The time required to configure the environment depends on factors such as the number of model dependencies, network speed, and hardware performance.

 ## Input File Format